Recent in Baby

 How popular is Kate?

-Kate is a timeless classic and consistently ranks in the top 200 U.S. girls' names as both a standalone name and a given name.
+Kate is a timeless classic and has been a fixture of the charts as both a standalone name and a given name.